pulumi/pulumi-hugo/themes/default/content/_index.md

 meta_desc: Pulumi's open source infrastructure as code SDK enables you to create, deploy, and manage infrastructure on any cloud, using your favorite languages.

 hero:
-  title: [ "Infrastructure as code", "in any programming language" ]
+  title: [ "Automate cloud infrastructure", "at any scale" ]
   description: |
-    Build infrastructure intuitively on any cloud using familiar languages.
+    Provision your infrastructure on any cloud, <br/> using the tools and languages you are familiar with.
   cta_text: Get Started
   cta_link: /docs/get-started
   secondary_cta_text: Contact Sales
   secondary_cta_link: /contact/?form=sales

 code_faster:
-  title: Code and ship faster
+  title: Get into the zone.<br/> And stay there.
   description: |
-    Author infrastructure code using programming languages you know and love.
-Write statements to define infrastructure using your IDE with autocomplete, type checking, and documentation.
+    With Pulumi you get to take advantage of the rich ecosystem of productivity tool available for program languages.
+Use autocomplete, type checking, and documentation directly in your IDE to reduce trips back to your browser.

-    Test your code with unit tests and deliver it through CI/CD pipelines to validate and deploy to any cloud.
+    Test your code with maturing testing frameworks already available in many programming languages and deliver it through your existing CI/CD pipelines.

 ai:
-  title: Boost productivity with AI
+  title: Stop wading through endless search results.
   image: /images/home/ai-graphic.svg
   alt: AI prompted to 'Give me an AWS static website behind a CloudFront CDN' and outputting Pulumi code
   description: |
-    Want help writing infrastructure code?
-Use Pulumi AI to generate code for your desired infrastructure – all through natural language commands.
+    Are you struggling to find the perfect example or just need help with your existing program?
+Pulumi AI helps you generate code for your desired infrastucture via a natural language interface.

-    Ask Pulumi AI to iterate on your code to make changes and add new resources.

 embed:
-  title: Embed IaC anywhere
+  title: Run your automation from where you see fit.
   image: /images/home/automation-api-diagram.svg
   alt: a flowchart with arrows going from Automation API program to Infrasctucture as Code programs to Pulumi Engine deploys stacks
   description: |